Mary Shelley's Frankenstein (pinball): Gameplay

 As well as these modes there are also two separate multiball modes.
 'Geneva multi-ball' is a three-ball multi-ball mode and is started by shooting the ball into the 'Geneva' scoop while the Geneva light is activated.
 'Creature multiball' is begun by looping the 'Creature ramp' a number of times and then shooting 'North Pole'.
 This triggers two ball multi-play which can, then, be upgraded to as much as a six ball multi-ball by shooting for the 'North Pole' once again followed by any jackpot shot.

 Reception

 A review for The Flipside appreciated the sound, art package, and range of shots.
 The large display was also found to enhance the game.
 Repeating creature multiball was found to be most of the strategy for a high score, especially by skilled players.

+A review for Pinball Player compared it to Dracula, finding the artwork to be better on this game, and the sounds to be good, but the sound system worse.
+It was influenced by prior John Borg games, with complex multiballs similar to Tales from the Crypt, and the layout similar to Jurassic Park.

 Digital versions

-Mary Shelley's Frankenstein was included as a licensed table in The Pinball Arcade since October 2015.
+Mary Shelley's Frankenstein was released as a licensed table for The Pinball Arcade in October 2015.
 Some Sega logos and the Sonic the Hedgehog cameo were removed, but it retains the song "Frankenstein" by Edgar Winter Group.

 The table was also released for Stern Pinball Arcade for free.
 It included the same changes as in The Pinball Arcade.